1995 San Diego tank rampage: Aftermath

 Nelson's friends criticized the shooting, saying police should have used tear gas or crisis negotiation.
 SDPD captain Tom Hall defended the decision, saying "[t]he bottom line was, we had to stop this guy."
 The district attorney of San Diego County later ruled the shooting was justified because, had he freed the tank, Nelson could have injured or killed people.

 For legal culpability, the California Guard was found to be negligent and therefore responsible.
 The state paid out a total of : to Pacific Bell, to the city of San Diego, to San Diego Gas & Electric, and the rest to individual citizens (mostly for damage to vehicles).

 In the following years, the uncertainty of Nelson's motives led to commentators projecting their theories onto his actions: "a saga about the middle class under siege; a fable about the emasculation of American men; a warning about what happens when ex-servicemen, lacking foreign enemies and domestic opportunities, bring the war home."

 National Guard

 Immediately afterwards, the National Guard planned to send two additional tanks to SR 163 to help maneuver the disabled tank onto a flatbed truck.

 The Guard confirmed that vehicles entering the armory grounds were not checked (despite heightened security after the recent Oklahoma City bombing).
 Major Ed Gale told the media that Nelson apparently broke an exterior lock on the tank to gain access, and that it was the first tank theft at the armory.
-By the next day, the batteries had been removed from 28 more National Guard tanks in Southern California, and San Diego Mayor Susan Golding had written to California Governor Pete Wilson, demanding an investigation into the armory's security.
+By the next day, the batteries had been removed from 28 more National Guard tanks in Southern California, and the mayor of San Diego, Susan Golding, had written to the governor of California, Pete Wilson, demanding an investigation into the armory's security.

-By November 1996, the Guard had improved security and awareness at its armories, and moved all its tanks to either Fort Irwin or Camp Roberts.
+By November 1996, the Guard had improved security and awareness at its armories and moved all its tanks to either Fort Irwin or Camp Roberts.